- Ad Tracking

 The web is filled with millions of directories and media sites.
 There are generic directories like DMOZ and Best of The Web (BOTW) as well as those that target a specific industry (or industries) and/or specific geographic areas.
 In theory, a directory uses an asset (a consolidated list of something) to aggregate an audience.
 They monetize the asset by either selling listings (renting access to their audience) or using a pay per lead model (more on that below).

-Lead Generation Option #2: Pay Per Lead Companies
+Lead Generation Option #2: Pay Per Lead or Lead Generation Companies

 Another option for generating more leads is to engage a pay per lead company (also known as a lead gen company).
 Pay per lead companies charge you only when they generate a lead.
 How they generate their leads varies considerably.
 Some pay per lead companies operate directories, but instead of selling you a listing on their site(s), they offer a free listing and use a tracked phone number and web form to determine how many leads they generated for your business.
 They charge you based on the number of leads.
 A newer option is Google Home Services Ads, which is slowly being rolled out across the US.

 Another way pay per lead companies generate their leads is using co-registration.
 Co-registration isn’t something most business owners or consumers are familiar with, but you should be.